-3. Construct a code using the following instructions:
+- 3. Construct a code using the following instructions:

-Set the number of wrong code attempts, which causes a Lockout between 0 and 9 attempts.

-Sets the Duration of the lockout, between 00 and 99; the value is multiplied by ten, resulting in 0 to 990 seconds.
+- Set the number of wrong code attempts, which causes a Lockout between 0 and 9 attempts. - Third and fourth digits Sets the Duration of the lockout, between 00 and 99; the value is multiplied by ten, resulting in 0 to 990 seconds.